cl-plus-ssl/cl-plus-ssl/README.md

 [http://portableaserve.sourceforge.net/](http://portableaserve.sourceforge.net/).

 Development into CL+SSL was done by David Lichteblau.
-After that many peeple contributed patches, as can be seenn in the git history.
+After that many people contributed patches, as can be seen in the git history.

 ## News (Old, not really maintained now)